Programs Offered Through Organizational Development

 MSHA Nurse Residency Program

-The Nurse Residency program is a 12 month program provided for newly graduated RNs at MSHA.
-This program is designed to assist the team member in transitioning from a student to professional nurse by focusing on the core competencies as defined by the Pew Health Professions Commission Competencies.
+The Nurse Residency program is program provided for newly graduated RNs at MSHA.
+This program is designed to assist the team member in transitioning from a student to professional nurse by focusing on the core competencies.
 The newly graduated nurse will be able to progress from a novice to competent professional nurse.

 Please contact Organizational Development at 423-431-5434 for additional details.